 A study of the history of Christianity from the origin of the Christian church to the present.
 Includes the study of the Early Church Fathers, early church organization, the development of Roman Christianity, Eastern Orthodoxy, and the development and spread of Protestantism.

-HY 315 Renaissance, Reformation, Enlightenment (Fall, even years) 3 hrs.

-A survey course of European history from 1400 to 1789 covering the historical epochs of the Renaissance, Reformation, Scientific Revolution, and Enlightenment to the eve of the French Revolution.
+HY 315 Renaissance, Reforma (Fall, even years) tion, Enlighten ment 3 hrs.
+A survey course of European historical epochs of the Revolution, and Enlightenmen Renaissance, Reformation, Scientific